mrevans7/ST558_Project1/README.md

 **Analysis:**

-An inital inspection of this contingency table suggests that each position follows a similar distribution for the number of seasons played.
+An initial inspection of this contingency table suggests that each position follows a similar distribution for the number of seasons played.
 Most players play somewhere between 1 to 6 seasons, while much fewer play more than 6.
 Only a handful at each position have played more